BVisagie/sins2-mapmaker/README.md

   - Link: ON → click two nodes to create a lane
   - New Lane type: normal, star, wormhole (wormholes render dashed blue)
   - Delete Lanes: ON → click a lane to remove it; Undo Lane reverts last
-  - Constraints: star lanes must connect two stars; wormhole lanes require wormhole fixtures
+  - Constraints: planets link to a single star; star lanes must connect two stars; wormhole lanes require wormhole fixtures
 - Ownership
   - Set a body to Player (choose index) or NPC (type + name)
   - Player-ownable whitelist: Terran, Desert, Ferrous, City planets only; at most one player-owned planet per player
+  - Player- or NPC-owned planets disable Loot and Artifacts
 - Limits & Checks
   - ≤ 15 stars total; ≤ 100 bodies per star
   - Each non-star must have a valid Parent Star and be reachable via lanes